What Attracts Raccoons To A Home?

 Raccoons are also incredibly opportunistic, which means they’ll find any source of food they can.
 This can even include pet food that’s left outside for your dogs or cats, so make sure those are kept inside and inaccessible to pests.

 If you have a wood-burning stove or a working fireplace, you need to carefully select where you’re going to stack your wood.
 It needs to be in a sunny location so the wood can dry and season, but it should never be too close to your home.
 Small pests can easily make the jump from the wood to your home’s interior, and raccoons can do the same.
-Woodpiles are attractive sites for them to set up their dens, so you can avoid raccoon infestations in Rochester, NH by regularly checking your woodpile for signs of inhabitation.
+Woodpiles are attractive sites for them to set up their dens, so you can avoid raccoon infestations in Dover, NH, by regularly checking your woodpile for signs of inhabitation.
 If possible, it’s a good idea to keep your wood stored in a sealed shed.

 Beyond woodpiles, raccoons are very crafty at tracking down any type of indoor shelter.
-They’ve been known to set up camp inside doghouses, chicken coops, sheds, garages and pool houses.
-If a space will keep them warm and keep the rain off their heads, they’ll likely move in if given the chance!
+They’ve been known to set up camp inside doghouses, chicken coops, sheds, garages, and pool houses.
+If space will keep them warm and keep the rain off their heads, they’ll likely move in if given the chance!

 You need to nip this problem in the bud by making sure all of your buildings are properly sealed up and allowing no access points for these pests to enter.
 For a building like a chicken coop, your wire should extend at least two feet underground since raccoons are adept at tunneling if they see an opportunity.